hl7ch/ch-vacd/input/pagecontent/immunization-certificate-document.md

-The **Immunization Certificat document** describes the content and format of a Immunization Certificate document containing exclusively the chapter with all know and applied immunizations and no further chapters.
+The **Immunization Certificat document** describes the content and format of a Immunization Certificate document containing exclusively the chapter with all know and applied immunizations.

+The usage of this type of document is to represent the paper document in electronical form to declare all known and applied vaccines to a patient and other relevant informations.
+For documentation and exchange purposes of a new applied vaccine to a patient please refer to the [Immunization Administration document](immunization-administration-document.html)

 ### FHIR document (Bundle)
 This exchange format is defined as a document type that corresponds to a Bundle as a FHIR resource.